CWG-bound sprinter Dhanalakshmi and triple jumper Aishwarya Babu fail dope test | Sports-Games

 - India

-Top sprinter S Dhanalakshmi has been ruled out of the upcoming Commonwealth Games after failing a dope test while national record holder triple jumper Aishwarya Babu has also tested positive for a banned substance, sources said on Wednesday.
+Two Commonwealth Games-bound athletes, sprinter S Dhanalakshmi and triple jumper Aishwarya Babu, have returned positive for banned drugs, as dope shame struck Indian athletics just a few days ahead of the multi-sport event.

+Both have been ruled out of the upcoming July 28 to August 8 Birmingham Games and have been handed provisional suspensions.

-The 24-year-old Dhanalakshmi, who was named in the 36-member Indian athletics team for the Birmingham CWG, returned positive for a banned steroid in a dope test conducted abroad by the Athletics Integrity Unit (AIU) of the World Athletics.
+The 24-year-old Dhanalakshmi returned positive for a banned steroid in a dope test conducted abroad by the Athletics Integrity Unit (AIU) of the World Athletics.

 ''Dhanalakshmi tested positive in a dope test conducted by AIU.
 She will not go for Birmingham CWG,'' a top source privy to the development told PTI on conditions of anonymity.